0

 A handsome 60s take on door panel treatments.
 This too, more difficult than traditional raised panels.

 These stave cores were specified by AOC to be solid wood, not particle board.
 The quality difference is something they know.
 The long-term durability of real wood is for them, proven.
-These cores go into a small segment of the 120 doors we made for Rayburn that would be flush on both sides.
+These cores go into a small segment of the 120 doors we made for

 Here the premium walnut thick sawn veneers are grain matched and laid out for gluing.